FrontlineHonors-Classof2022-slider-1024×430

 We are a startup/small business.
 Can we nominate someone not part of the frontline staff?

-No, we ask that we limit this to those directly serving residents and families.
-Our Future Leaders
+No. We ask that we limit this to those individuals directly serving patients, residents, and their families.

 Can someone who has won a Frontline Honors award in the past be nominated again?

-While this is the first year of our program, we follow the same rules that apply to our other programs.
-We kindly ask that anyone who was nominated and won last year should not be nominated again.
+We kindly ask that anyone who was nominated and won in previous years should not be nominated again.

 Am I eligible even if I work at an organization outside the United States?

-The editorial team for each appropriate Aging Media Network vertical — Home Health Care News, Hospice News, Senior Housing News, Skilled Nursing News, and Behavioral Health Business — reviews and determines the Frontline Honors class for each respective category / publication.
+The editorial team for each appropriate Aging Media Network vertical — Home Health Care News, Hospice News, Palliative Care News, Senior Housing News, Skilled Nursing News, and Behavioral Health Business — reviews and determines the Frontline Honors class for each respective category/publication.

 Will I know who evaluated and voted for each nomination?